stakewalker/TimeKeeper/README.md

 # TimeKeeper

 Project created for personal use, designed to track time just sending a picture.
-It enables me doing timecard log and monitor worked hours daily, weekly, monthly, etc.
+It enables timecard log and monitor worked hours

 ## A bot with a mission:
 - Analyzing photos sent on a Telegram channel